mridubhatnagar/blogs-backup/ckzzycwhi01l525nv44js8y71.md

 I also realize that I didn't reciprocate the care I was given.

 Anyhow, this was penned down because memory starts to fade away as you grow older.
+It is not the time that is healing.
+Maybe we forget?
 Also, every person I feel has some threshold level of listening.

 Apart from everything that I picked up from you.
 Here are more, keep checking in on your loved ones, keep smiling no matter how tough life gets, relentlessly keep trying.